I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 3. Concurrent Titles II and XVI Claims Involved

-Ascertain whether SSA has determined the total fee for all services under the fee agreement when the request involves concurrent title II and title XVI claims involving a common issue or one or more delayed affected auxiliaries.
-If SSA has not determined the total fee:
+The reviewing official must ascertain whether SSA has determined the total fee for all services under the fee agreement when the request involves concurrent Title II and Title XVI claims involving a common issue or one or more delayed affected auxiliaries.
+If SSA has not determined the total fee, the reviewing official will:

-• Contact the effectuating component (see HALLEX I-1-2-44 D.2 for effectuating component information) and ask for an expeditious fee determination, with notice to all parties and to you.
+• Contact the effectuating component (see HALLEX I-1-2-44 D.2) and ask for an expeditious fee determination, with notice to all parties and to the reviewing official.

-• Notify the parties when you acknowledge receipt that you cannot conduct the review until SSA determines the total fee.
+• Notify the parties when acknowledging receipt that review cannot be conducted until SSA determines the total fee.

-• Diary the request for 30 days, unless the effectuating component indicates that outstanding development will require a longer diary period, to obtain notice of the fee determination.
-If you have not received notice of the total fee at the end of the diary period, send a written follow-up to the module manager in the PC or the office manager in the FO.
+• Diary the request for 30 days to obtain notice of the fee determination, unless the effectuating component indicates that outstanding development will require a longer diary period.
+If the reviewing official does not receive notice of the total fee at the end of the diary period, the reviewing official will send a written follow-up to the module manager in the PC or the office manager in the FO.

 Example:

-In a concurrent claims case favorably decided at the hearing level, the claimant timely requests administrative review of the title II fee amount, which is less than $7,200.
-However, the field office has not yet calculated the past-due benefits on the title XVI claim.
-Hearing office staff contacts the field office and asks for action to set the title XVI fee and to send the ALJ a copy of the fee notice.
-At the same time, the ALJ informs the claimant and representative in the notice acknowledging receipt of the request for administrative review that the ALJ will conduct the review after the field office determines the title XVI fee.
-The hearing office then diaries the request for receipt of the title XVI fee notice.
+In a concurrent case favorably decided at the hearing level, the claimant timely requests administrative review of the Title II fee amount, which is less than statutory fee cap.
+However, the field office has not yet calculated the past-due benefits on the Title XVI claim.
+Hearing office staff contacts the field office and asks for action to set the Title XVI fee and to send the ALJ a copy of the fee notice.
+At the same time, the ALJ informs the claimant and representative in the notice acknowledging receipt of the request for administrative review that the ALJ will conduct the review after the field office determines the Title XVI fee.
+The hearing office then diaries the request for receipt of the Title XVI fee notice.

 C. Provide Notice of the Request for Administrative Review